-It’s a cheap and simple solution for your cool entry ways but did you know that they can help your AC unit through the summer time too?
+It’s a cheap and simple solution for your cool entryways but did you know they can help your AC unit through the summer too?
 We picked up a 2-pack of double draft seals for under 13 bucks.
 After you cut the foam tubes to size and insert it into the stretchy cover, just place the middle under your interior or exterior door with the elastic straps to hold it in place.
-The draft seals will hug your door or window from both sides and block air and retain room temperature and as an awesome bonus, the draft guards will actually keep bugs and rodents out too.
-Overall they make heating and cooling your home more efficient saving you energy and money.
+The draft seals will hug your door or window from both sides and block air and keep room temperature and as an outstanding bonus, the draft guards will actually keep bugs and rodents out too.
+Overall, they make heating and cooling your home more efficient saving you energy and money.

-Here’s another awesome one.
-Did you know that lowering your water heaters temperature just 20 degrees can save you up to 10 to 15% on your bill?
+Here’s another exceptional one.
+Did you know that lowering your water heater’s temperature just 20 degrees can save you up to 10 to 15% on your bill?
 The Department of Energy recommends having your water heater set to 120 degrees Fahrenheit instead of 140 degrees.
 This is interesting because the default setting from most manufacturers is in fact 140 degrees.
 Most water heaters have what’s called an ABC knob.
-Very hot is 160 degrees Fahrenheit.
+Boiling is 160 degrees Fahrenheit.
 C is 150, B – 140, A – 130 and hot is 120 degrees.

 Your ceiling fan can be useful throughout the year.
-In the summer you want to go counterclockwise so it creates a wind chill breeze on your skin.
-In the winter you want the fan to turn clockwise.
-This way it helps push the heat that’s risen to the ceiling down to where you’re sitting on the couch but most importantly turn the fan off when you leave the room because there’s no point in having it on if you’re not there to enjoy it.
-As you can see it really doesn’t take all that much to save money on your utility bills and with all of these powers combined, you could be captain cash cattle.
-Let us know in the comments or over on our Save Your Bucks Facebook Group if you’ve got any money saving tips of your own and as always, thanks for reading, and please share with friends and family who can benefit from this info.
+In the summer, you want to go counterclockwise so it creates a wind-chill breeze on your skin.
+In the winter, you want the fan to turn clockwise.
+This way, it helps push the heat that’s risen to the ceiling down to where you’re sitting on the couch but turn the fan off when you leave the room because there’s no point in having it on if you’re not there to enjoy it.
+As you can see, it really doesn’t take all that much to save money on your utility bills and with these powers combined, you could be captain cash cattle.
+Let us know in the comments or over on our Save Your Bucks Facebook Group if you’ve got any money-saving tips of your own and as always, thanks for reading, and please share with friends and family who can benefit from this info.